For urgent consular assistance call

 Be alert, particularly if you're out after dark.

-Attacks on tourists are rare.
-But there's violent crime, residential break-ins and carjackings, particularly of 4WD vehicles.
+Violent crime, residential break-ins and carjackings, particularly of 4WD vehicles, occur.

 Street crime is more common in urban centres.